Fdom92/ionic-fullstack-app-seed/README.md

 	Application:
 	1. Run npm install && bower install to install all dependencies.
 		2. Run gulp to run the application in localhost.
+		3. Run gulp -b to build the application in www directory.